chipster/chipster-openshift/k3s/README.md

 ### Updates

-If you are going to maintain a Chipster server, you should subscribe at least to the [chipster-announcements](https://chipster.csc.fi/contact.shtml) email list to get notifications about new features and critical vulnerabilities.
-Consider subscribing to the [chipster-tech](https://chipster.csc.fi/contact.shtml) list too to share your experiences and learn from others.
+If you are going to maintain a Chipster server, you should subscribe at least to the [chipster-tech](https://chipster.rahtiapp.fi/contact) email list to get notifications about critical vulnerabilities.
+Consider subscribing to the [chipster-announcements](https://chipster.rahtiapp.fi/contact) list too which focuses on the new analysis features for end-users.

+Before starting the update, please make sure you have the necessary [backups](#backups) in case something goes wrong in this process.

 TODO How to follow vulnerabilities in Ubuntu, Helm and K3s?